yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Registration/TC-013_Register_Button_Navigates_To_Login.md

-# TC-013 – Verify navigation via "Log in" button
+# TC-013 – The user can access the login screen by clicking the [Register] button

 ## 🧪 Test Steps
 1. Open the application